MartijnMuijsers/SuCraft/.github/ISSUE_TEMPLATE/bug_report.md

 A description of what you expected to happen

 **Screenshots (optional)**
-If possible, add screenshots to help explain your problem (imgur URLs)
+If possible, add screenshots to help explain the problem (imgur URLs)

 **Time (optional)**
 Say what day/time this bug happened to you